 Running Memcached over TCP/IP limits the overall cluster performance since it:

 - Increases the CPU overhead for the TCP processing

 - Handles the packet buffering mechanism in the kernel

-This performance lose can be eliminated by using standardized high performance RDMA based networks technologies like InfiniBand and RoCE.
+This performance loss can be eliminated by using standardized high-performance RDMA-based network technologies like InfiniBand and RoCE.

 Mellanox Memcached Acceleration

-Memcached can be accelerated by running over Mellanox Messaging Accelerator (VMA) software which is a dynamically-linked user-space Linux library for accelerating messaging traffic.
+Memcached can be accelerated by running it over Mellanox Messaging Accelerator (VMA) software, which is a dynamically-linked user-space Linux library for accelerating messaging traffic.
 Applications that utilize standard BSD sockets can use VMA to offload network processing from the server's CPU to the IO adapter.
-When using Mellanox products, the traffic is passed directly to the ConnectX-3 VPI IO adapter from the application user space, bypassing the kernel and IP stack and thus minimizing context switches, buffer copies and interrupts resulting in extremely low latency at a near wire speed.
+When using Mellanox products, the traffic is passed directly to the ConnectX®-3 VPI IO adapter from the application user space, bypassing the kernel and IP stack, and thereby minimizing context switches, buffer copies, and interrupts, resulting in extremely low latency at near wire speed.